minagawah/cra-ts-emotion-tailwind-solution/README.md

    );
 ```

-Also, make sure to import `tailwind` modules in your CSS file
+Also, make sure to initialize `tailwind` modules
+in your external CSS file
-so that you can use them:
+so that other external CSS files can utilize `tailwind`:

 #### # `./src/App.css`